approximateinference/approximateinference/src/contents/call.md

 ### Workshop Track

 A workshop track submission should take the form of an extended abstract of 3-6 pages in PDF format.
-Submissions may use the AABI PMLR one-column style ([**template**](https://approximateinference.org/pmlr/aabi2024workshop.zip)) or the format of any other workshop so long as the length is under 6 pages.
+Submissions may use the AABI PMLR one-column style ([**template**](https://approximateinference.org/pmlr/aabi2024workshop.zip)) or the format of any other workshop so long as the length is not more than 6 pages.
 For questions and troubleshooting, visit [CTAN](https://ctan.org/tex-archive/macros/latex/contrib/jmlr).

 The review process will be double-blind.
 Author names need to be anonymized and references may extend as far as needed beyond the 6-page limit.
 Submissions may include a supplement/appendix, but reviewers are not required to read any supplementary material.
 Final decisions and reviews will be released on 18 March 2025.